isamarietr/mdb-cluster-iac/README.md

 # MongoDB Atlas Cluster Setup and Teardown

-Capture an Atlas cluster before destruction and recreate its topology, collections, indexes, Search indexes, and sharding configuration.
+Provision, export, restore, and destroy a MongoDB Atlas cluster while preserving its topology, collections, indexes, Search indexes, and sharding configuration.

 ## Prerequisites

 - [Terraform](https://developer.hashicorp.com/terraform/install)
 - Node.js 16.20 or newer and npm
 - An Atlas API key with project access
-- A database user whose URI can create collections and indexes, and administer sharding
+- A MongoDB user that can read all databases and administer collections, indexes, Search indexes, and sharding

 ## Install